dentiny/duckdb-distributed-execution/docs/README.md

-# Duckherder - DuckDB Distributed Execution Extension
+# Duckherder - DuckDB Remote Execution Extension

-Duckherder is a DuckDB extension that enables distributed query execution across multiple DuckDB instances using Apache Arrow Flight for high-performance data transfer.
+Duckherder is a DuckDB extension that enables remote query execution on server using Apache Arrow Flight for data transfer.
 It allows you to seamlessly work with remote tables as if they were local, while maintaining DuckDB's familiar SQL interface.

 ## Overview